SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-30-preventive-paxlovid-fails-prepub.md

 ---

 Pfizer just read out a Phase 2/3 trial of paxlovid for preventing transmission of COVID-19 to other members of a household when one member is infected.
-Alas, nope.
+Alas: nope.

 ## Preventive paxlovid